The Endowment Ritual

 Synopsis

-The endowment ritual is essentially the education of secret knowledge on how to enter heaven.
-Here is the official, canonical explanation (new tab) from the LDS Church.
+The endowment ritual is essentially instruction on how to gain access to the highest level of heaven.
+Here is the official, canonical explanation (opens a new tab) from the LDS Church.

 The ritual is a ceremony that only qualified members are allowed to partake in.
 He or she will go once for him- or herself, and then later will go for someone who is dead, acting as a proxy.
-Members are expected to keep this ceremony secret.
+Members are expected to keep this ceremony secret, which also precludes discussing it amongst each other.

-Finally, once the names, signs, and tokens are learned, the audience will be taken up to a curtain at the front of the room, where they will recite the names and demonstrate the tokens they learned.
+Finally, once the names, signs, and tokens are learned, the audience will be taken up to a curtain, where they will recite the names and demonstrate the tokens they learned.
 For the members, this is in order to prepare for entering heaven.
-After they have passed through successfully, they go to another room called the celestial room where the ritual concludes.
+After they have succeeded, they will pass through the curtain, known as "the veil," and go to another room called the Celestial Room where the ritual concludes.

 Presentation